zearp/Nucintosh/README.md

 Replace diskX with the correct disk, if you only have one disk it will be disk1s5.
 The UUID is the string above each snapshot.

-## Apple bluetooth and wifi
+## Apple/3rd party bluetooth and wifi
+For the best bluetooth and wifi experience (HandOff, Sidecar, Airdrop, etc) consider getting a [supported](https://dortania.github.io/Wireless-Buyers-Guide/) wifi/bluetooth combo.
+You will need to add some kexts for these cards ([AirportBrcmFixup](https://github.com/acidanthera/AirportBrcmFixup) + [BrcmPatchRAM](https://github.com/acidanthera/BrcmPatchRAM)), read the instructions on the repo's and you'll be up and running in no time.
+You'll also want to set your country/region to ```#a``` as it allows for full 80mhz channel width on ac cards.
+It might not be a 100% legal depending on where you live.
+I've used this method on a few DW1820A cards and the speed increase was pretty amazing.
+This method may also apply when using real Apple cards, you will need AirportBrcmFixup to change the region/country.

+Note: If the supported wireless card is not M key you will need a converter card for it.
+I don't think compatible M key cards exist.

-For the best bluetooth and wifi experience consider getting a [supported](https://dortania.github.io/Wireless-Buyers-Guide/) wifi/bluetooth combo.
-Or even better, grab an Apple 6+12 pin to m.2 M-key [converter card](https://github.com/zearp/Nucintosh/blob/master/Stuff/NUC8-m2adapter.jpg?raw=true) and use a real Apple card like the BCM94360CS2.
+My preffered option is to grab an Apple 6+12 pin to m.2 M-key [converter card](https://dortania.github.io/Wireless-Buyers-Guide/Airport.html) and go native with something like the BCM94360CS2.
+Please note the number of antenna connectors.
+Some have more than 2, so you'll have to add some antenna's and maybe even mod your case.

-Some sellers on AliExpress have ones that already have the small 1.25mm pitch jst connector on it.
-They usally list them as NUC8 compatible.
-Most other cards do not come with this conenctor so you'd have to make your own.
-Mine came with a cable with standard internal usb header and a cable without any plugs so you can attach your own.
+Some sellers on AliExpress have converter cards that already have [the small 1.25mm pitch jst](https://github.com/zearp/Nucintosh/blob/master/Stuff/NUC8-m2adapter.jpg?raw=true) connector on it.
+It connects to one of the two internal usb ports.
+I use one without issues in my NUC.
+They usally list them as NUC8 compatible and cost a bit more than other converter cards.

+Those other cards (and 3rd party ones) do not come with this connector so you'd have to make your own.
+My cheaper eBay card came with a cable with standard internal usb header and a cable without any plugs so you can attach your own.
 Check the listing carefully before ordering.
-Also make sure the spacing pillar is in the correct position.
+Also make sure it converts to M key and once you have it that the spacing pillar is in the correct position.
 Don't short the poor Airport out.

+> Note: Going this route means you have to remap your usb ports.
+Which is quite easy and fast on the NUC as it has so few ports.

 ## ThunderBolt
 Should work as long as ThunderBolt security is set to legacy mode.
 Thanks to [crp724](https://github.com/zearp/Nucintosh/issues/3) for confirming.
 He also confirmed eGPU works in his Mantiz TB3 enclosure.
 I assume that if eGPU works then all other ThunderBolt stuff works as well.